Uncategorized

 IEEE World Technology Summit on AI Infrastructure, November 12-14, 2024 at the San Jose Convention Center

-This event features top executives from around the world discussing how to solve our immediate problems, focusing on these core areas:
+The event featured top executives from around the world discussing how to solve our immediate problems, focusing on these core areas:

 • Al applications and their required infrastructure